fastify/github-action-merge-dependabot/README.md

 _Optional_ A custom url where the external API which is delegated the task of approving and merging responds.

+### `target`

+_Optional_ A flag to only auto-merge updates based on Semantic Versioning.
+Default to `major` merge.
+Possible options are:

+`major, premajor, minor, preminor, patch, prepatch, or prerelease`

+For more details on how semantic version difference calculated please see [semver](https://www.npmjs.com/package/semver) package

 ## Example usage

 ### Basic example